-In the fast-paced and ever-changing world, it's easy to forget the fundamental steps that led us to today's digital revolution.
-Fortunately, there are people who strive to preserve the historical heritage of computer science, and the Association for the History of Informatics of Southern Switzerland (AStISI) is an extraordinary example of this mission.
+In the fast-paced and ever-changing world, it is easy to forget the fundamental steps that led us to today's digital revolution.
+Fortunately, there are people who strive to preserve the historical heritage of computing, and the Association for the History of Computing of Italian Switzerland (AStISI) is an extraordinary example of this mission.
 Watching the video of the lecture given by Prof. Carlo Spinedi, we will explore the outstanding work done by AStISI and dive into the details of their impressive collection of computers, especially HP (Hewlett-Packard) and DEC (Digital Equipment Corp) systems.

 AStISI: knowing the past to understand the present